ldhnguyen9292/nguyenle/README.md

 ## Features

 - Static Site: Fully static website for fast load times and optimized performance.
-- SEO-Friendly: Optimized for search engines with proper metadata, sitemaps, and clean URLs.
 - Responsive Design: Fully responsive layout to ensure a seamless experience on all devices.
 - CV Download: Easily downloadable CV in PDF format.
 - Lightweight: Minimal dependencies for quicker build times and faster deployment.